 An introduction to Atlanta

 Atlanta is a city that has seen a lot over the years.
 It has been embroiled in military conflicts with most of the city burning down during the Civil War.
 It spearheaded the civil right movements as the home city to Martin Luther King.
 And finally, it was also the host destination to the 1996 Summer Olympics.
-This was no mean feat for what was essentially just a railroad town in the early 19th century.

 Today Atlanta is one of the most popular and buoyant cities within the States, with huge multinational corporations based here.
 This really feels like the epi-centre of the south.